czfrance/cell-society/doc/DESIGN.md

 # Cell Society Design Final
 ### Cynthia France, Jose Santillan, Diane Kim

-####Note: This document was written by Cynthia, so everything documented below is to her best knowledge

 ## Team Roles and Responsibilities

  * Cynthia France: